atsyplenkov/centerline/README.md

 ## Examples for closed geometries

-At the heart of this package is the `cent_skeleton` function, which efficiently computes the skeleton of closed 2D polygonal geometries.
+At the heart of this package is the `cnt_skeleton` function, which efficiently computes the skeleton of closed 2D polygonal geometries.
 The function uses [`rmapshaper::ms_simplify()`](http://andyteucher.ca/rmapshaper/reference/ms_simplify.html)